 The institute offers many programs.
 You can join various learning programs designed by the Barber Institute, like family learning, barber schools, online talks, barber homes, or barber health.

 They don’t have a cafe or eating arrangements inside the museum.
-So you will have to make your food arrangements on your own or go to the nearby restaurants.
+So you will have to make your own food arrangements or go to the nearby restaurants.
 Some of the restaurants are-

 - Subway